+What you can do with PowerPoint graphs ?
 One day I received a call from one of my client companies (a prominent non-banking financial service,) which receive applications for loans and processes it for further action – approved & disbursed vs. rejected.
-Read along know what you can do with powerpoint graphs.

 Situation: A senior level meeting had been called and they had to quickly assemble a PowerPoint deck.
-One of the hurdles were that some of the key performance factors, when put into powerpoint graphs were not showing any meaningful information or trend.
+One of the hurdles was that some of the key performance factors, when put into graphs in presentation slides were not showing any meaningful information or trend.